 HIS471, 472 Research I, II (4, 4)

 Research into topic of mutual faculty and student interest resulting in history honor thesis.
 Oral presentation and defense of thesis as well as written paper required in spring term.
 Prerequisite: permission of instructor.
 Consult department chair.

 HIS491 Advanced Seminar: American History (4)

 Reading and research in American history using both historiographic and primary sources.
-Offered fall term.
-Topics include Postwar Presidents, 1945–1974 and Post-Watergate Presidents, 1974–2000.
-Check with instructor.
+Topics include Colonial American, Postwar Presidents, 1945–1974 and Post-Watergate Presidents, 1974–2000.
 Designated as repeatable with different topic.